-Projects & Programs 2017 2018 2019 2020 and Specialists Acute Care Avoidable Admissions and Place of Service: Provide incentives for members to utilize higher quality and lower cost providers such as PCP and Urgent Care • • 2 Ph Specialty Pharmacy Management: Implement programs that encourage the cost effective use of specialty pharmacy drugs including member and provider incentives regarding drug infusion site of care, equity in member cost share across pharmacy and medical benefits, and utilization management. • Pharmacy Enhanced Fraud Waste & Abuse Program: Replace the high utilization program, which restricts a member to one pharmacy due to the high utilization of targeted drugs (controlled substances and muscle relaxants) with a comprehensive Enhanced Fraud, Waste and Abuse Program.
+Projects & Programs Jul - Dec 2014 2015 2016 2017 2018 Acute Care a Specialists Avoidable Admissions and Emergency Department Visits: Implement a telehealth option to provide a less costly alternative to an ED visit but that also provides the member with direct and immediate access to a physician. • ◆ Delayed re and lists Place of Service: Incent members through benefit design to utilize the appropriate provider in the most cost effective setting for health care services.
+For example, incent members to choose a location without an associated facility fee.
+In Progres S • Ph Specialty Pharmacy Management: Implement programs that encourage the cost effective use of specialty pharmacy drugs including member and provider incentives regarding drug infusion site of care, equity in member cost share across pharmacy and medical benefits, and utilization management. - Delayed Pharmacy Enhanced Fraud Waste & Abuse Program: Replace the high utilization program, which restricts a member to one pharmacy due to the high utilization of targeted drugs (controlled substances and muscle relaxants) with a comprehensive Enhanced Fraud, Waste and Abuse Program.
 The Enhanced Program includes a review of both medical and pharmacy claims to accurately identify members who meet the robust criteria for restriction to one pharmacy and up to two prescribers for controlled substances and other drugs of abuse.
-The goal is to decrease fraud, waste and abuse (which includes improper use) of controlled substances and other drugs of abuse. • Payment Models Alternative Alternative Payment Models: Continue alternative payment models in place and pursue statewide opportunities through TPA RFP.
-Identify opportunities to partner with multiple payors to can economies of scale.
-New TPA (Contract • Funding Adequate.
-Communication with State Government Leadership: Provide the Governor, General Assembly and other key stakeholders with regular updates and targeted communications on the Plan's strategic plan and financial results as well as policy and programmatic priorities through contact with the Office of the Governor, committees and individual members of the General Assembly, leadership staff, OSBM, FRD and state agencies. • ing .
-Stable Legislative Agenda: Develop and communicate funding requirements and requests for statutory changes for the long and short sessions to address the Plan's administrative, financial and policy needs and provide information, actuarial notes, and educational sessions as needed and requested. • • • •
+The goal is to decrease fraud, waste and abuse (which includes improper use) of controlled substances and other drugs of abuse. ♦ Delayed Alternative Payment Models Alternative Payment Models: Implement alternative payment models with 2 to 3 accountable care organizations (ACOs) and then expand.
+Implement ed and O ◆ ngoing Adequate, St Funding Communication with State Government Leadership: Provide the Governor, General Assembly and other key stakeholders with regular updates and targeted communications on the Plan's strategic plan and financial results as well as policy and programmatic priorities through contact with the Office of the Governor, committees and individual members of the General Assembly, leadership staff, OSBM, FRD and state agencies. • Ongoing , Stable ing Legislative Agenda: Develop and communicate funding requirements and requests for statutory changes for the long and short sessions to address the Plan's administrative, financial and policy needs and provide information, actuarial notes, and educational sessions as needed and requested.
+Ongoing • • •